rlwhitcomb/utilities/README.md

 - some kind of functional interface (Runnable or Callable)? or Predicate for custom validation, or additional processing
 - ?? should we just do that for validation?
 Validator interface "boolean isValid(Object input)" ...info/.../validation package, with Validator interface, and custom implementations (such as IntValidator, FloatValidator, etc. CharsetValidator
 - How do the new interfaces fit in with this scheme (ChoiceEnum)?

-### Unit Test ideas
-- Need a way to compare canon files (expected results) with actuals (have used "diff-match-patch" in the past).
-- Incorporate CSVTest once that is ready.
-- Make a test harness facility that can take a test description file and drive the tests.